 In all regions of the former German occupation zone there are numerous collections of local administrative bodies run by the local population under supervision of the occupiers.
-There are documents concerning town as well as district (okruh or rayon) administrations (uprava), as well as the entities of Ukrainian auxiliary police (sometimes called protection police, rural police or village police).
+There are documents concerning town and district (okruh or rayon) administrations (uprava), as well as the entities of Ukrainian auxiliary police (sometimes called protection police, rural police or village police).

 Specific collections are to be found in Chernivtsi and Transcarpathia (Uzhorod and Mukacheve) regional archives.
-These archives cover the regions of Bukovina and Carpathian Ruthenia, which, during the war, were part of respectively Rumania and Hungary.
+These archives cover the regions of Bukovina and Carpathian Ruthenia, which, during the war, were part of Rumania and Hungary respectively.
 These archives store collections of documents created by regional Romanian and Hungarian administrations.

 Very few documents concerning the Holocaust can be found outside the framework of the Ukrainian state archives.
-EHRI particularly mentions the History Museum of the City of Kiev (which collects documents for the future Babii Yar museum), and the Judaica Institute Archive in Kiev (which collects testimonies from the war period).
-Other relevant bodies not subject to the Archives Authority include the Academy for Science Archive in Kiev, and the Vernadskiy National Library in Kiev.
+Still, it is worth drawing attention to the History Museum of the City of Kyiv (which collects documents for the future Babyn Yar museum), and the Judaica Institute Archive in Kyiv (which collects testimonies from the war period).
+Other relevant bodies not subject to the Archives Authority include the National Academy of Science Archive in Kyiv, and the Vernadsky National Library of Ukraine in Kyiv.